-Amyl nitrate can be given via inhalation to reduce afterload for diagnostic purposes in the cardiac catheterization laboratory (to invoke a LV outflow tract gradient in hypertrophic obstructive cardiomyopathy patients) or as a diagnostic tool during cardiac physical examination.
-Due to the advancement of echocardiography, it is not commonly used any longer.
+Amyl nitrate can be given via inhalation to reduce afterload for diagnostic purposes in the cardiac catheterization laboratory to invoke an LV outflow tract gradient in hypertrophic obstructive cardiomyopathy patients.

 It can also be used as a diagnostic tool during cardiac physical examination.
 Due to the advancement of echocardiography, it is no longer commonly used.